Pan4ur/ThunderHack-Recode/README.md

 - Default ClickGui keybind - **```P```** (Lies!!
 Go to the Discord server and ask for the real keybind.)
 - Default prefix  - **```@```**
 - Middle click the module to bind it.
-- Be aware Expensive, DoxWare 2.0, gumballoff, and Quick Client are both ratted and renames of this client.
+- Be aware Expensive, Minced, DoxWare 2.0, gumballoff, and Quick Client are both ratted (not all) and renames of this client.

 ## Requires these mods:
 - [FabricApi 1.20.6](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files/5473788)